therightboat/Portfolio/README.md

 - **Power Automate**: Automating the export of data whenever a new file is uploaded to SharePoint.
 - **Power BI**: Visualizing trends and producing business insights.
 - **SharePoint**: Storing the incoming data files.
+- **Internal Dashboard Creation**: The use of internal tools to create live dashboards via NICE CX.

 ## Key Features:
 - **Monthly and Daily Trends**: View chat vs. phone hold times over time to spot trends and identify patterns.